bragg-app/casino-heroku-skeleton/README.md

 ## Prerequisites
 + PHP (and ideally some Laravel) knowledge.
 + A Heroku user account: [SignUp is free and instant](https://signup.heroku.com/signup/dc)
-+ Familiarity with [getting started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) guide, with the following things installed:
++ Familiarity with [getting started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) guide, with the following things installed on your **local** machine:
++
     +PHP.
     +Composer.
     +Heroku CLI.

 #### Heroku CLI
 Best is to use Heroku CLI to deploy and also develop Wainwright app.